Usbac/wolff/docs/testing.md

 Wolff comes with unit testing in mind, that's why it's extremely easy to test it out of the box.

+The tests use [PHPUnit](https://phpunit.de), so you must have it installed for running them.

 ## Running tests

-First you must have [PHPUnit](https://phpunit.de) installed, once you have it.

-Open your terminal, move to your Wolff project folder and run the following command with high privileges:
+First open your terminal, move to your Wolff project folder and run the following command with high privileges:

 ```
 vendor/bin/phpunit